PLST 205 Foundations of Law

 *The information contained in our Course Guides is provided as a sample.
 Specific course curriculum and requirements for each course are provided by individual instructors each semester.
 Students should not use Course Guides to find and complete assignments, class prerequisites, or order books.

-In law schools throughout this country, students are taught tertiary law, a constitutional misnomer, to the exclusion of primary and secondary law.
-Students are taught the law divorced from its historical meaning and Christian foundation.
-When its rich history is ignored or re-written and the Judeo-Christian tradition of law and justice is abandoned, law becomes a cold instrument of power – a mere utilitarian tool.
+In law schools throughout this country, the student is taught tertiary law, a constitutional misnomer, to the exclusion of primary and secondary law.
+The student is taught the law divorced from its historical meaning and Christian foundation.
+When its rich history is ignored or rewritten and the Judeo-Christian tradition of law and justice is abandoned, law becomes a cold instrument of power – a mere utilitarian tool.
 Manifestations of specific laws are only as good as the hub to which they are connected.
 A proper worldview is important to the study and practice of law because the manifestations of law (sometimes referred to as “positive” law) are only as grounded as the first principles that form the basis of a person’s worldview.

 Textbook readings and lecture presentations